What Is A Carbon Footprint?

 In a similar vein to water footprints though, they may be considered in an integrated approach to measuring greenhouse gas emissions alongside other more advanced, detailed and reliable methods of GHG tracking and calculation

-static.ewg.org explains the use of carbon footprints in a similar way:
+static.ewg.org explains the use of carbon footprints in a similar way to what is described above:

 A carbon footprint might be better used to give a general sense of the magnitude of GHGs associated with a particular product or activity, as opposed to providing a specific and absolutely certain number.

-In general, a carbon footprint is the amount of greenhouse gas emissions that results from producing something, or doing something.
+In general, a carbon footprint is the amount of greenhouse gas emissions that results from something.

-It takes into account all greenhouse gases – Carbon dioxide (CO2), Methane (CH4), Nitrous oxide (N2O), Hydrofluorocarbons (HFCs), Perfluorocarbons (PFCs) and Sulphur hexafluoride (SF6).
+A carbon footprint takes into account all greenhouse gases – mainly Carbon dioxide (CO2), but also other major greenhouse gases like Methane (CH4), and Nitrous oxide (N2O)

-CO2e Used A Common Unit To Compare All Greenhouse Gases
+CO2e Used A Common Unit To Compare One Footprint To Another

-CO2e is a common unit of measurement that allows different greenhouse gases to be compared to one another.
+CO2e is a common unit of measurement that allows different greenhouse gases to be combined/converted into one uniform figure.

 Other Units Of Measurement Used For Carbon Footprints